krosmaker/krosmaker/assets.md

 - The background layer with the default minion artwork background image.
 - A transparent layer with the original minion image used for tracing (not rendered).
-- A blured outline layer representing the minion.
+- A blurred outline layer representing the minion.
 - A layer with stars placed over the outline.
-- A constelation layer with joins the stars with subtle lines drawn roughly over the outline.
+- A constellation layer with joins the stars with subtle lines drawn roughly over the outline.

-The results are not exactly the same style as the originals, but they are reasonably close.
+The results are not exactly in the same style as the originals, but they are reasonably close.

 # PDF export